vollawetscher/social-project/README.md

 ## User Guide

 ### Login

+The application supports two authentication methods:

+#### Password Login (Recommended for Testing)
 1. Visit the application
+2. Select the "Passwort" tab
+3. Enter any email address (e.g., `test@example.com`)
+4. Enter a password (minimum 6 characters)
+5. Click "Registrieren" to create a new account, or "Anmelden" to log in

+#### Magic Link (Production)
+1. Visit the application
+2. Select the "Magic Link" tab
-2. Enter your email address
+3. Enter your email address
-3. Check your email for the Magic Link
+4. Check your email for the Magic Link
-4. Click the link to log in
+5. Click the link to log in

+**Note:** Magic Links may not work in development environments like StackBlitz.
+Use password authentication for testing.

 ### Create a New Session
 1. Click "Neue Sitzung" on the dashboard